Gibbs-Markov-Young structures with (stretched) exponential tail for partially hyperbolic attractors: Gibbs-Markov-Young structure

 \subsection{Regularity of the foliations}

-($\bf P_4$) has been proved in \cite{AP3}.
-This is standard for uniformly hyperbolic attractors, and it follows adapting classical ideas to our setting. ($\bf P_4$)(a) flows from the next result whose proof may be found in \cite[Corollary 3.8]{AP3}.
+Property ($\bf P_4$) has already been proved in \cite{AP3}.
+This is standard for uniformly hyperbolic attractors and the ideas can be adapted to the partially hyperbolic setting.
+Property ($\bf P_4$)(a) follows from the next result whose proof may be found in \cite[Corollary 3.8]{AP3}.

 \cpr There are $C>0$ and $0<\beta<1$ such that for all $y\in\gamma^s(x)$ and $ n\ge 0$

 \fpr